1. They serve as structural components of biological membranes.

 Fatty acids are long-chain hydrocarbon molecules containing a carboxylic acid moiety at one end.
 The numbering of carbons in fatty acids begins with the carbon of the carboxylate group.
 At physiological pH, the carboxyl group is readily ionized, rendering a negative charge onto fatty acids in bodily fluids.

 The melting point of fatty acids increases as the number of carbon atoms increases.
-In addition, the introduction of sites of unsaturation results in lower melting points when comparing a saturated and an unsaturated fatty acid of the same number of carbons.
+In addition, the introduction of sites of unsaturation results in lower melting points when comparing a saturated and an unsaturated fatty acid of the same number of carbon atoms.
 Saturated fatty acids of less than eight carbon atoms are liquid at physiological temperature, whereas those containing more than ten are solid.
 As a general rule, oils from vegetables contain many more unsaturated fatty acids and are therefore, liquids at room temperature.
 In contrast, animal oils contain more saturated fatty acids.
-The steric geometry of unsaturated fatty acids can also vary such that the acyl groups can be oriented on the same side or on opposite sides of the double bond.
-When the acyl groups are both on the same side of the double bond it is referred to as a cis bond, such as is the case for oleic acid (18:1).
-When the acyl groups are on opposite sides the bond is termed trans such as in elaidic acid, the trans isomer of oleic acid.
+The steric geometry of unsaturated fatty acids can also vary such that the acyl groups (or hydrogen atoms) can be oriented on the same side or on opposite sides of the double bond.
+When the acyl groups (or hydrogen atoms) are both on the same side of the double bond it is referred to as a cis bond, such as is the case for oleic acid (18:1).
+When the acyl groups (or hydrogen atoms) are on opposite sides the bond is termed trans such as in elaidic acid, the trans isomer of oleic acid.

 The majority of naturally occurring unsaturated fatty acids exist in the cis-conformation.
-Trans fatty acids occur in some foods and as byproducts of the process of hydrogenating saturated fatty acids to make them solids at room temperature, such as in partially hydrogenated vegetable oils.
-Diets high in trans fatty acids have been associated with an increased risk of cardiovascular disease and development of the metabolic syndrome.
+Trans fatty acids occur in some foods and as byproducts of the process of hydrogenating unsaturated fatty acids to make them solids at room temperature, such as in partially hydrogenated vegetable oils.
+Diets high in trans fatty acids have been associated with an increased risk of cardiovascular disease and development of the metabolic syndrome and have, therefore, been banned from manufactured food products by most major governments.

 The site of unsaturation in a fatty acid is indicated by the symbol Δ and the number of the first carbon of the double bond relative to the carboxylic acid group (–COOH) carbon which is designated carbon #1.
 For example, palmitoleic acid is a 16-carbon fatty acid with one site of unsaturation between carbons 9 and 10, and is designated by 16:1Δ9.